Onimusha: Dawn of Dreams: Reception

 Dawn of Dreams underperformed upon release according to Capcom.
 It was the 41st bestselling game in Japan in 2006 with a total of 325,872 units shipped.
 Capcom VP of Strategic Planning and Business Development Christian Svensson referred to Demon Siege and Dawn of Dreams as less successful games than the first two Onimusha titles.
 In 2012, GamesRadar listed Dawn of Dreams as one of the titles they wished to be re-released in a HD collection since they noted the original game did not achieve good popularity as result of the next generation consoles having been released in the same period.

 Despite its poor popularity, Dawn of Dreams received positive critical response by video game publications.
 It has had aggregate score of 81/100 on Metacritic.
 Praise was aimed commonly at its new action elements that give player a more varied combat.
 IGN commented that the enemies in the game are not so "smart" and that some puzzles can be "tedious", but praised the combat and challenge as "fantastic".
-The unique of the controllable characters were noted for giving the player the idea of returning to previous stages and unlock new items.
+The uniqueness of the controllable characters were noted for giving the player the idea of returning to previous stages and unlock new items.
 Although the new two player mode has been welcomed by critics, GameRevolution noted some issues within it that made it less appealing.

 While GameSpot praised the quality of the voice acting, VideoGamer.com criticized it and was disappointed with how the European release of the title lacked the original Japanese audio unlike the North American release.
 The presentation received general positive response due to its graphics and cutscenes.
 Some critics noted some translation issues that affected the script.
 Nevertheless, the plot generated good responses by VideoGamer.com, who noted that while at first it could be difficult to understand to newcomers, the plot became more interesting as it moved on.

 During 2007, Keiji Inafune commented that as Dawn of Dreams lacked characters based on real actors he felt there was entertainment value missing.
 As a result, he commented that should he ever make another Onimusha game he would add more of these characters.
 Inafune also talked about making a follow-up to Dawn of Dreams but he was more interested in developing Mega Man Legends 3, a game that never got realized.